Seasons: 5 (two stints – 4 years between 1982-86 and 1993-1994)

 But then again, maybe I, like most others, am just overlooking this force of biblical proportions.
 For his huge contributions in such a short period of time, Moses grabs the third spot.
 And I don’t think that’s a slight.

-Topics: Moses Malone
+Tags: Moses Malone